lindenb/jvarkit/docs/FindNewSpliceSites.md

       reduces the number of file  handles needed to sort a file, and increases the amount of RAM needed
       Default: 50000
-    -out, --out
+    -o, -out, --out
       Output file.
 Optional .
 Default: stdout
     -R, --reference
       For reading cram.
 Indexed fasta Reference file.
-This file must be indexed with samtools faidx and with picard CreateSequenceDictionary --samoutputformat
+This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict
+    --samoutputformat
       Sam output format.
       Default: SAM